 But don’t expect Powell—who’s a Republican, after all—to implement a more dovish policy than Yellen.
 While nearly three-quarters of economists surveyed by Bankrate believed that Powell will follow his predecessor’s roadmap, none believed he would enact more dovish policy.

 “I expect Chair Powell to continue on Yellen’s trajectory, with a gradual normalization of rates so long as inflation does not retreat,” says University of Maryland professor Phillip Swagel.

 Powell will also assume control of the Fed’s effort to unwind its balance sheet that hit around $4.5 trillion in assets without upsetting markets, or driving up bond yields dramatically.
 The Fed will eventually cast off $50 billion worth of debt every month, and it’s an open question of what that will do to, say, the 10-year Treasury yield, which affects the rate you’ll pay for your mortgage.

 Will hawkish monetary policy eventual lead the economy back into recession?
 The current business cycle can only go on for so long.

-In the short term, expect your credit card APR to increase over the next year, while yields on savings accounts and CDs slowly perk up as banks.
+In the short term, expect your credit card APR to increase over the next year, while yields on savings accounts and CDs slowly perk up.

 Savers, for the first time in a decade, have the wind at their backs.